dnsimple/dnsimple-support/content/articles/integrated-dns-provider-amazon-route53.markdown

 ## Prerequisites

-To link [Amazon Route 53](https://aws.amazon.com/route53/) as an integrated DNS provider, you need:
+To link [Amazon Route 53](https://aws.amazon.com/route53/) as an Integrated DNS Provider, you need:

 - An [AWS access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for an AWS user with permission to manage public hosted zones at Route 53, including these permissions:
   - route53:ListHostedZones